Voters send message to DUP, Sinn Féin - it’s time to get powersharing back

 It was quite a long night’s journey into morning.
 It is just about possible that when politicians dust themselves down after all the convulsions and high political theatre that some good may come of it all.

-It would seem that the DUP and to a lesser extent Sinn Fein have nowhere to go but back into Stormont.
-Both parties took hits and both need to demonstrate to the public that they are capable of governing.
-It would also assist Sinn Fein if it could be seen in the South ahead of the general election that it can make politics work north of the Border.
+It would seem the DUP and to a lesser extent Sinn Féin have nowhere to go but back into Stormont.
+Both parties took hits, and both need to demonstrate to the public they are capable of governing.
+It would also assist Sinn Féin if it could be seen in the Republic ahead of the general election that the party can make politics work north of the Border.

 On Monday it is once more into the breach; the tedious business of talking to reinstate the Northern Executive and Assembly begins again.